grjsmith/practical_strategy_for_technologists/Chapter1.md

 ## Conclusion

 Strategies aren’t plans, they aren’t mission statements, visions, goals, policies or anything else.
-Strategies are: **An identifiable pattern of actions that when performed in similar conditions will achieve the same results each time**.
+Strategies are: An identifiable pattern of actions that when performed in similar conditions will achieve the same results each time.
 As such they offer the strategist a high degree of confidence of success.

 Mission statements, visions, goals, policies and plans all have their use and their place, as does strategy.
 Some of these things can be used in service of strategic objectives and they will be presented in that context later in the book.